-My sense of humour and creativity had almost disappeared in the Prison Camp, crushed by stress and sleep deprivation.
+My sense of humour and creativity had almost disappeared in the Prison Camp, crushed by stress and routine.
 When creativity re-appears, fun things start to happen.
 This weekend I was out walking in a local RSPB nature reserve with my two boys.
 We passed the time with rap battles.
-This would never have happened whilst still in the Prison Camp.
+This would never have happened whilst I was in the Prison Camp.

 7: New challenges

 Its all about the journey and not just the destination.
 I am planning new challenges that will broaden me out and stop me from becoming a stereotypical retired person playing golf, watching Jeremy Kyle on daytime TV and waiting to die (probably a relief after watching Jeremy Kyle).

 For example, I am planning some cycling challenges for spring next year when I plan to cycle up Mont Ventoux in Provence and the Col de Tourmalet in the Pyrenees and maybe do Lands End to John O’ Groats.
-I also want to spend more of my time outdoors working for causes I believe in so I’ve volunteered for a nature conservation charity.
+I also want to spend more of my time outdoors so I’ve volunteered for a nature conservation charity.

 My plans are still a bit half baked but, as they rise and firm up in The Escape Artist’s Ideas Oven, I will share them with you on this site…

 I send out occasional emails out with my thoughts on investing and news of what I’m up to.
 You can sign up to receive those emails below👇